Presentations & Speakers:

 How Did We Get Here?
 And Why?

-Join Sister Mary McGlone, CSJ, as she takes us on a journey through the inspiring history of the Sisters of St. Joseph and their transformative contributions to higher education in the United States.
-Drawing from her acclaimed books, Anything of Which a Woman is Capable and Called Forth By the Dear Neighbor, Sister Mary will illuminate how these pioneering women of faith responded to the call to serve their communities with courage, creativity, and unwavering dedication.
-This presentation will explore the foundational principles that guided the Sisters of St. Joseph in establishing educational institutions that continue to carry on the legacy and charism.
-Attendees will gain insights into the historical challenges and triumphs that shaped their legacy and learn how their mission remains relevant today.
+A History of Sisters of St. Joseph and their work in higher education Join Sister Mary McGlone, CSJ, as she takes us on a journey through the inspiring history of the Sisters of St. Joseph and their transformative contributions to higher education in the United States.
+Drawing from her acclaimed books, Anything of Which a Woman is Capable and Called Forth By the Dear Neighbor, Sister Mary illuminates how these pioneering women of faith responded to the call to serve their communities with courage, creativity, and unwavering dedication.
+This presentation explores the foundational principles that guided the Sisters of St. Joseph in establishing educational institutions that continue to carry on the legacy and charism.
+Attendees will gain insights into the historical challenges and triumphs that shaped their legacy and learn how their mission remains relevant today. |

 Sister Mary McGlone, CSJ